 Disable Exclusive Control of your Microphone

-Most users will experience the Skype recording device problem sometime after they have upgraded the Windows operating system.
-A change in setting can lock out Skype from hardware and trigger the problem on recording device” error.
+Most users will experience the problem with recording device sometime after they have upgraded the Windows operating system.
+A change in setting can lock out Skype from hardware and trigger the “problem on recording device” error.
 The setting responsible for this issue is a sound priority one, called “Exclusive Control”, which gets overridden by updates performed by the Windows Updater.

 Step 1 – Press the Windows key + R combination to bring up the Run dialog once again and enter “mmsys.cpl” to access the Sound and Audio window.